Welcome to Opera Index

 Opportunities we offer our young singers:

 Opera index is one of the major vocal competitions in America.
-Since 1984 we have given awards valued at almost one million dollars to 323 singers.
-This year we plan on giving $50,000 in awards.
+Since 1984 we have given awards valued at over $1 million to 350 singers. this year we gave $55,500 in awards to fifteen young singers.

 In early May we have our Spring Lunch where we hear additional Encouragement Winners and, sometimes, a major winner who was unable to attend the gala.
 We honor individuals who have made substantial contributions to Opera Index or have been associated with Opera Index activities and events.